 I explored downtown, differently.

 Bishop has an easily walkable downtown with numerous independent shops, restaurants, cafes, bars, a brewery, a distillery, a climbing gym, and so much more (whew, have to catch my breath!).
 Truly though, the list could go on.
 This time, my friend and I explored on 2 wheels, courtesy of the Zagster bike share in downtown.
 There are 2 locations to rent from, making it even easier for travelers.
 We put ourselves on a bit of a mural tour around Bishop, and biked from building to building marveling at the local works.

 I went somewhere totally unique.

-Okay, I actually went to 2 unique places: a salt lake full of natural structures call “tufa”, and a historic town with private hot springs.
+Okay, I actually went to 2 unique places: a salt lake full of natural structures called “tufa”, and a historic town with private hot springs.
 Both places are within an hour’s drive of Bishop–easy to access, and totally worth the trip!

 Benton Hot Springs

 Whether you’re staying the night or just a couple of hours, a trip to Benton Hot Springs is bound to be rejuvenating and inspiring.
 This is also one of the first hot springs I have visited where I could actually adjust the temperature of the water!
 The town of Benton is historic, and the highly photogenic cemetery on the hill above the hot springs is worthy of a short scramble.

 This massive, 70 square-mile lake is saltier than the sea.
 It hosts millions of migratory birds every year who rely heavily on the special habitat in the Mono Lake basin.
 One of the reasons this lake is so unique are the “tufa” limestone formations on the lake’s edge, formations seemingly like stalagmites in a cave.